Aussie Bombshell Natalie Roser Wows Fans In Skimpy Bra & The Tiniest Spandex Shorts

 “Good morning so how was everything now days thanks for your kind picture have a great time take care may ALLAH bless you friend!” another loyal fan wrote.

-“Hot and beautiful photo,” another chimed in with a flame emoji.
+“Hot and beautiful photo,” another chimed in, adding a flame emoji.

-Previously, The Inquisitr shared that Roser sizzled in another hot outfit, this time a bikini.
-In the shot, the model was wearing a tiny black-and-white patterned two-piece that left almost nothing to the imagination.
+Previously, The Inquisitr shared that Roser had recently dropped jaws in another hot outfit, this time a bikini.
+In that shot, the model was seen wearing a tiny black-and-white patterned two-piece that left almost nothing to the imagination.
 Natalie practically spilled out of the bikini top, and her ample assets weren’t the only things getting attention in this photo — her washboard abs were also a big focal point.

 That post racked up over 16,000 likes and 180-plus comments.